 If You Got Rejected by Almost Every College

 Now don’t get us wrong: we understand the importance of grieving.
-We understand that getting rejected from the vast majority of colleges to which you applied can be devastating.
-But advice like making the most of it at the state school you happened to get into isn’t exactly going to turn that frown upside-down.
+We realize that getting rejected from the vast majority of colleges you applied to can be devastating.
+But advice like making the most of the rejections at the state school you happened to get into isn’t exactly going to turn that frown upside-down.

 Some Feel College Rejection Teaches Important Life Lessons

 He goes on, “The 18th-century Hasidic rabbi Zusha is supposed to have said that when he died and appeared before the heavenly court, they could ask him, ‘Why were you not as great as Abraham?’ and he wouldn’t be afraid; after all, he wasn’t given Abraham’s intellectual gifts.
 They could ask him, ‘Why weren’t you Moses?’ and he wouldn’t be afraid; he didn’t have Moses’ skills as a leader.
 The question that frightened him was this: ‘Why weren’t you Zusha?’
 The scholar Martin Buber, writing in the past century, called this the ‘question of questions.’”

-It starts with Ivy Coach’s PostMortem application review in which we let you know precisely what went wrong in every component of your application.
-We do it not so you kick yourself.
-There’s no sense being a Monday morning quarterback.
-We do it so you don’t make the same mistakes again — because you’ll realize that much of what you did wrong is easily correctible.
+It starts with Ivy Coach’s PostMortem application review in which we let you know what went wrong in every component of your applications.
+We do it not so that you kick yourself.
+There’s no sense in being a Monday morning quarterback.
+Instead, we do it so that you don’t make the same mistakes again — because you’ll realize that much of what you did wrong is easily correctible.

 You are permitted to use www.ivycoach.com (including the content of the Blog) for your personal, non-commercial use only.
 You must not copy, download, print, or otherwise distribute the content on our site without the prior written consent of Ivy Coach, Inc.